ivanxavier7/python/README.md

 This Token is normally generated during login, in the header it contains the algorithm and type, in the payload the information to be transmitted and in the end the signature, separations are made using the period (“.”) and it is encoded in BASE64.

 ## Benefits:
-⋅⋅*It implements JSON format, easy to use and is used in web requests.
+- It implements JSON format, easy to use and is used in web requests.
-⋅⋅*As we don't use cookies, we don't need protection against CSRF attacks.
+- As we don't use cookies, we don't need protection against CSRF attacks.
-⋅⋅*Allows you to maintain the Authorization/Authentication with all the information transferred in the payload.
+- Allows you to maintain the Authorization/Authentication with all the information transferred in the payload.
-⋅⋅*It is a popular and well-documented implementation.
+- It is a popular and well-documented implementation.

 ---